Saving money by controlling your grocery budget begins as your next payday approaches.

 When all these fixed expenses are subtracted, what remains is your grocery budget.

 Now subtract from your grocery budget the estimated total of your grocery needs (from your assessment chart, remember?).
 The remaining figure is called your "workable amount."
 It is the amount of money you can spend on groceries other than absolute needs.
 Don't be discouraged if this amount is small.
 Even a few dollars of workable money will get you started.

 If your finances are so tight that creating a workable amount each payday seems impossible, consider this option: Set aside an amount, however small, from each paycheck as if it were another bill.
 Use this pre-selected amount as your workable amount.
 If this amount is too small to even buy anything, save it up until the amount is larger.
 You might even consider using leftover pennies, nickels and dimes saved up in a jar to begin your "workable amount".

 For the next paycheck (and all paychecks from this point forward), determine your workable amount by following the formula you used on the first payday.

 If you are scrupulous in preparing your needs list and creative enough in menu planning to provide many of your means from your cupboards for another week, you may notice an increase in your workable amount, even if only a small one.
 But don't be discouraged if it's nothing or really small; sometimes it takes several pay periods before you see progress.

 This plan should be repeated until most of your grocery money is being allocated for specials, sales, and bulk buys.
 Of course, you may choose to go to the store more frequently to stay stocked up on fresh produce, dairy products, and other perishables, but even fresh-food shopping follows the rules:

 As you work with your new meal planning and shopping skills each pay period, you will gain more and more confidence in your abilities.
-The fuller your pantry grows, the more in control you will feel.
+The fuller your pantry grows, the more in control and at peace you will feel.